-With much appreciation, the existence of these African kingdoms had a profound influence on the development of Uganda during the colonial period being interfered with during scramble for Africa in the 1880s.
-With fight for separate spheres of interest by oversees states, the lucky Uganda fell in the then hands of the Britain who administered it.
-During their time, the then Africans were introduced to Christianity, British leadership, education among others and Uganda being crowned a British protectorate (1896-1962).
+With much appreciation, the existence of these African kingdoms had a profound influence on the development of Uganda during the colonial period being interfered with during the scramble for Africa in the 1880s.
+With the fight for separate spheres of interest by overseas states, lucky Uganda fell into the then hands of Britain who administered it.
+During their time, the then Africans were introduced to Christianity, British leadership, and education among others, and Uganda has crowned a British protectorate (1896-1962).

-Buganda remains a significant Kingdom because of the remarkable agreements made between it and the whites such include the 1900 Buganda Agreement among others which greatly saw Buganda and Uganda at the peak of social, economic and political development.
+Buganda remains a significant Kingdom because of the remarkable agreements made between it and the whites such as the 1900 Buganda Agreement among others which greatly saw Buganda and Uganda at the peak of social, economic, and political development.

-Other kingdoms and chiefdoms that gave a rise to development in Uganda include, Ankole kingdom, Toro kingdom, Bunyoro – Kitara kingdom, Acholi and Teso chiefdoms, among others.
+Other kingdoms and chiefdoms that gave a rise to development in Uganda include, the Ankole kingdom, Toro kingdom, Bunyoro – Kitara kingdom, Acholi, and Teso chiefdoms, among others.
 Read about cultural tours in Uganda.

 Uganda initially rose to fame in the early 1960s after many disagreements, and pressure build-up to allow the establishment of European farms and plantations still in the years before World War I. This made it a point of principle that Uganda is to be an African state.
 The economics of the protectorate support this policy.
 Uganda grew prosperous as cotton, introduced by the British, grown with great success by African peasant farmers.

-By 1960s, Uganda had brilliant young educated Africans who had learnt much about British rule and later got the urge to liberate this East African country from the British.
+By the 1960s, Uganda had brilliant young educated Africans who had learned much about British rule and later got the urge to liberate this East African country from the British.
 Britain granted Uganda full internal self-government in March 1962.
-In the following month Milton Obote of Uganda People’s Congress (UPC) got elected first prime minister.
+In the following month, Milton Obote of the Uganda People’s Congress (UPC) got elected the first prime minister.
 It is he who negotiated the terms of the constitution under which Uganda becomes independent on 9th October 1962.

-From then, Uganda has changed governments in the struggle to irk Uganda’s social, economic and political gestures with the current National Resistance Movement (NRM) headed by His excellence Yoweri Kaguta Museveni.
+Since then, Uganda has changed governments in the struggle to irk Uganda’s social, economic, and political gestures with the current National Resistance Movement (NRM) headed by His excellence Yoweri Kaguta Museveni.

-Under his rule, social, economic and political strategies have been laid thus rising Uganda to fame especially in the Tourism, Sports, Trade and international Relations as concerned with a strong Army uphold that has helped keep Africa at peace through the Uganda People’s Defense Force (UPDF)
+Under his rule, social, economic, and political strategies have been laid thus rising Uganda to fame, especially in Tourism, Sports, Trade, and International Relations as concerned with a strong Army uphold that has helped keep Africa at peace through the Uganda People’s Defense Force (UPDF)

 Where is Uganda?

-Uganda is surrounded with neighbors of whom it is in good terms with.
+Uganda is surrounded by neighbors with whom it is on good terms.
 These are:

-- Democratic Republic of the Congo – west
+- The Democratic Republic of the Congo – west

 - Kenya – East